IEEER8 STUDENT PAPER CONTEST 2019

 For its success it relies heavily on the input from the Student Branch Officers, especially the Student Branch Counselor and the Student Branch Chair, but also on academic members especially those who form part of the local IEEE section

-- SPC is an excellent occasion for personal leadership and involvement of student members in a prospective IEEE scientific/technical activity and to increase the visibility of the student branch.
+SPC is an excellent occasion for personal leadership and involvement of student members in a prospective IEEE scientific/technical activity and to increase the visibility of the student branch.

-It also makes possible further promotion of IEEE among students
+It also makes possible further promotion of IEEE among students.

 Papers should cover technical and engineering aspects of a subject reasonably within or related to the areas with which the IEEE is concerned with.
 The work need not be original in engineering or scientific content, but should be original in treatment and concise in coverage of the author’s contribution to the subject.

 A first evaluation phase (paper review) will be carried out by four jury members and the SPC Coordinator.
 The jury members may also use as reviewers experts in the pertinent subject area.
 They will grade the written papers sent by Student Branches to the Regional contest without knowledge of the identity of the authors and of their school.
 Based on this evaluation, the SPC Coordinator will decide which five papers will be accepted for presentation at the Regional Oral Finals.
-All finalists will be invited and financially supported to present their papers at IEEE R8 EUROCON 2019 Conference, July 2019, Novi Sad Serbia.
+All five finalists will be invited and financially supported to present their papers at IEEE R8 EUROCON 2019 Conference, July 2019, Novi Sad Serbia.
 The Jury members will grade the oral presentations and award the prizes.
-The papers will be published within EUROCON 2015 Conference Proceedings and included in IEEE Xplore Digital Library.
-Three best finalists will get prizes from the IEEE Life Member Fund.
+The papers will be published within EUROCON 2019 Conference Proceedings and included in IEEE Xplore Digital Library.
+Three best finalists will get prizes.